alaisi/postgres.async/README.md

 ## Composition

-Channel-returning functions can be composed with `dosql` macro that returns `[result-of-body first-exception]`.
+Channel-returning functions can be composed with `dosql` macro that returns result of last form of first exception.

 ```clojure
 (<!! (go